guidoschmidt17/zio-pgcopy/README.md

 ```
 &nbsp;
 ## Codecs for PostgreSQL data types
-`zio-pgcopy` supports the most commonly used data types.
+`zio-pgcopy` supports the most commonly used PostgreSQL data types.
 If a data type is not mapped the `text` codec is used as a fallback.
-You can provide a `text` to `your-type` conversion to support `your-type`.
-This is used for Scala 3 enums, for instance.
-These codecs can be used to compose a decoder or an encoder easily if the automatic codec generation is not possible because the necessary preconditions are not met.
+You can provide a `text` to and from `your-type` conversion to support `your-type`.
+This can be used for Scala 3 enums, for instance.
+The provided codecs are used to compose a decoder/encoder automatically of manually if the automatic codec generation is not possible because the necessary preconditions are not met.

 ```scala
 bool -> 16,